jcammmmm/1fa-ya/TRAVEL-GUIDE.md

 - Since the javascript frontend and the data will be served from
   diferent hosts we must configure properly CORS.
 To do that we added
   a @CrossOrigin("http://localhost:8081") annotation to ServiceRepository.

+# TODO
+[ ] Make the service's house fetch efficient.
+(Review Tag fetching, they are
+    efficient)

+[ ] Clean your services array...